‘Diana In Her Own Words’ Explores The ‘People’s Princess’ In Her Own Words, At A Very Difficult Time

 — Kensington Palace (@KensingtonRoyal) August 10, 2017

-Diana In Her Own Words is based off an original recording by royal biographer Andrew Morton.
+Diana: In Her Own Words is based off an original recording by royal biographer Andrew Morton.
 According to People Magazine, Morton released an updated version of the definitive Diana biography called — much like the documentary — Diana: Her True Story in Her Own Words.

 In an interview with the outlet, Morton said that he was able to get unprecedented access to Diana thanks to Dr. James Colthurst, who would courier the tapes that Diana made to Morton while he was still a journalist over at the Daily Star, News of the World, and Daily Mail.